-CROSSING THROUGH SHALLOW WATER
+CROSSING THROUGH SHALLOW WATER EWB01641

+Operating this vehicle through deep or fastflowing water can lead to loss of control or an overturn.
+To reduce your risk of drowning or other injuries, use care when crossing through water.
+Never operate this ATV water deeper than the depth specified in your Owner's Manual, as tires may float, increasing the risk of an overturn.
 The ATV can be used to cross slow moving, shallow water of up to a maximum of 20 cm (8 in) in depth.
 Before entering the water, choose your path carefully.
 Enter where there is no sharp drop off, and avoid rocks or other obstacles which may be slippery or upset the ATV.
 Drive slowly and carefully.